GSmithApps/zero-to-quarto-site/README.md

 This site is the home for a training that takes people from Zero to Quarto.

-The goal of the training is to teach engineers, researchers, or anyone else how to use their computer write code a little better.
+The goal of the training is to teach engineers, researchers, or anyone else how to use their computer or write code a little better.
 There are two main groups of people we see as a fit for this:

 - Engineers who work in industry and don't code much or at all.